A Lasting Place of Healing and Closure

 In our tradition, a grave should be marked as soon as possible.
 All of our cemeteries provide temporary markers until the permanent memorial is placed.
 We will send the family a letter after the Sheloshim period, approximately 30 days after the funeral.
 This letter is to prompt you to start thinking about the monument and avoid that last minute rush for an unveiling.
 Please know, the process for a proper design and cut of a monument could take up to 4 months depending on the family’s wishes.

-Our process usually starts with the stone itself; the size, shape, color and the basics about the rock.
-During this conversation, we also start to talk about the engraving, the text and images that will be on the stone.
-The initial conversation can begin here in the office at the time of funeral arrangement, but often families like to separate the two discussions and prefer a monument appointment soon after the funeral service.
-We often meet families in the cemetery for that is our best showroom.
+The process usually starts with the stone itself; the size, shape, color and the basics about the rock.
+You will also need to talk about the engraving, the text and images that will be on the stone.
+Often, monument companies will meet families in the cemetery for that is the best showroom.
 It allows the family to see sizes, design choices and maybe most importantly, how the monument weathers with varying water and soil conditions.
 It also allows the family to see how a color holds when it is exposed to the elements.

 Post Mourning Practice and Procedures